Using technical assistance to achieve outcomes despite fewer resources.

 At the center of LI2 is a recognition of the importance of collaboration between the research and practice communities.
 Are we studying what key stakeholders need?
 And are practitioners using science and research evidence?

-In addition to fostering collaboration, the LI2 approach acknowledges that practitioners are expected to do more with less, especially in Temporary Assistance for Needy Families (TANF) programs.
+In addition to fostering collaboration, the LI2 approach acknowledges that practitioners of public agencies and human services organizations are expected to do more with less.
 Emphasizing evidence and capacity building can help programs achieve targeted outcomes despite having fewer program resources.

 Who should use LI2 and for what?

-LI2 can be used to support workforce and TANF programs at the federal, state, and local levels.
+LI2 can be used to support a wide variety of public agencies and organizations at the federal, state, and local levels.

 During the Learn phase, we gather information to understand the motivation for change.
 Perhaps there is a specific problem that needs to be solved, or the program is seeking to try something new.